 Archaeobotany Research Group

 The archaeobotany group is composed of researchers studying human/plant interactions in the past by means of both macro- and microbotanical morphological methods.
 The team has ongoing research projects that span most of the temperate zones of the Northern Hemisphere, but largely focuses on the understudied regions of Central Eurasia.
+There are ongoing projects among these scholars that deal with contexts stretching back to the terminal Pleistocene and forward to the Mongol conquests or the end of the medieval period.

 The Fruits of Eurasia: Domestication and Dispersal project has been funded by an ERC grant awarded to Spengler, who, in turn, has recruited top scholars to explore the questions of where and when the foods you eat every day originate.
 The research agenda of FEDD links the biological and social sciences and has incorporated a wide range of archaeological science specialists.
 The team is focused on long-generation perennials, as there has been a bias in domestication studies towards cereals and legumes.
 The team seeks to identify the origins of some of the most familiar fruits in your kitchen and to better understand the processes of evolutionary change that resulted from human interaction.
 Interestingly, many of these tree crops appear to originate in the mountains of Central Asia and are tied into the ancient Silk Road trade routes as a vector or dispersal.